Lorraine Fenton

 Lorraine Fenton (born Lorraine Graham on 8 September 1973 in Manchester) is a retired Jamaican athlete who specialized in the 400 metres.

 Career

 Her career highlight came when she won the Olympic silver medal in 2000, being the first Jamaican woman to win a medal in this event.
 She also won silver medals at the 2001 and 2003 World Championships, a bronze medal at the 1999 World Championships, as well as gold, silver and bronze medals in the relay.
-In 2002, she set a Jamaican record in 400 m with 49.30 seconds.
+In 2002, she set a Jamaican record in 400 m with 49.30 seconds that lasted until 2024.

-She missed the 2004 Olympic season due to a hamstring injury, but she returned to win a silver medal with the 4 x 400 metres relay team at the 2005 World Championships in Athletics (together with Shericka Williams, Novlene Williams and Ronetta Smith).
+She missed the 2004 Olympic season due to a hamstring injury, but she returned to win a silver medal with the 4 × 400 metres relay team at the 2005 World Championships in Athletics (together with Shericka Williams, Novlene Williams and Ronetta Smith).
 She retired after the 2006 season.